Richardinho/animated-slide-in-background/README.md

 # Animated Slide In Background
 Adds a sliding background effect to HTML elements.

+When the user hovers over an element with this effect activated, a transition effect occurs where the first color slides out and is replaced by the second color.

+The effect can be configured with different colors, to slide in at different angles, and allows lifecyle methods to hook into different stages of the animation process.

 ## Installation
 Install by pulling from NPM or by downloading from CDN
 ### CDN